SereneApi/SereneApi/src/SereneApi.Extensions.Newtonsoft/README.md

 <br/>

-To add Newtonsoft call the following in your Startup.cs file.
+To add Newtonsoft, put the following code in your Startup.cs file.
 This will override the default *ISerializer* with the *NewtonsoftSerializer*.
 <br/>
 **Add Newtonsoft.Json as the default serializer**
 ```csharp